ziyaur-12/Machine-Learning-Lab-RTU/Experiment-03-Decision Tree using ID3 Algorithm/README.md

 ## 📌 Aim

-To implement the Decision Tree based ID3 Algorithm using an appropriate dataset and classify a new sample.
+Write a program to demonstrate the working of the decision tree based ID3 algorithm.
+Use an appropriate data set for building the decision tree and apply this knowledge toclassify a new sample
 ---

 # 📘 Theory